 Separation of duties is the concept of ensuring that one individual does not have all necessary permissions to be able to complete a malicious action.
-In Cloud KMS, this could be an action such as using a key to access and decrypt data that that user should not normally have access to.
+In Cloud KMS, this could be an action such as using a key to access and decrypt data which that user should not normally have access to.

 Separation of duties is a business control typically used in larger organizations, meant to help avoid security or privacy incidents and errors.
 It is considered best practice.

 For further guidance, see our documentation on using IAM securely.

 Setting up Cloud KMS in a separate project